-Materials and composite materials shall be tested using their full thickness, attaching to the substrate to which they will be attached in practice when an adhesive is appropriate.
-The test specimen shall reflect actual application on ships.
+Materials and composite materials shall be tested using their full thickness, attaching them, by means of an adhesive if appropriate, to the substrate to which they will be attached in practice.
+The test specimen shall reflect actual application.

 7.3.2 Substrate of primary deck covering